Kahnawake surnames

 Merry or Murray: Trueman aka Sotsitsionwane was the son of Ephraim and Diane Merry from Boston.
 He was baptized as a Catholic under the name of Pierre in 1805.
 He married Marie Saiorio in 1805, Marie Tikos in 1838, and Marie Tsiawenhatie in 1840.

 Monique: Louis Onwaskannha was born in 1760, and died in 1810.
 He married Dorothee Kariwaienhne.
-He was a Huron from Lorette, Manitoba who moved to Kahnawake in the early nineteenth century.
+He was a Huron from the village of Jeunne-Lorrette (modern-day Wendake) who moved to Kahnawake in the early nineteenth century.

 Nicholas-Nicolas: Tekanatokin became Nicholas.
 It appears in the 1901 census:Francois-Xavier Nicolas, 46 years old, Louise, 44, wife.
 In the 1891 census: Xavier Tekanatoken, 28, Monique, 25, wife.